Spriteware/hyperparameters-tuning-genetic-algorithm/README.md

 ```

 ## Genetic algorithm configuration
+A common solution for tweaking the hyperparameters of a neural network model is to use the grid search (provide some possible values for each parameter and test each possible configuration) but that can be extremely expensive due to the number of combination exponentially increasing when we add parameters.
+The purpose of a genetic algorithm here is to use a bit of a random to check as many as possible configurations and then to naturally evolve towards the best solution.

+In this sense, the genetic algorithm may not converge towards the absolute perfect solution but it will provide a sufficient good solution pretty quickly given the number of parameters.

 ### Configure the hyperparameters that can be changed
+The idea is not to provide a typical values (like the grid search) but more a possible range of values.
+The genetic algorithm will handle the correct combination naturally.
 Each parameters should be associated with a tuple describing the expected value like `(value_type, picking_function)`.

 ```python